Carmenta Tutor Profile: Aleah H.

 Aleah has always seen teaching as an opportunity to give back to the community, and right after she graduated from college she began working for an educational non-profit, which created after-school programs for low-income communities in Santa Ana, CA. In the 4 years she spent with the non-profit, Aleah taught everything from reading to math, and her experience with her students there also inspired her to pursue a second degree.

 Upon her return to the university, she sped through her language classes and quickly set her sights on a doctorate in Classics.
-As a graduate student, Aleah has taught several courses in mythology and Latin and has participated in the department’s online teaching efforts as well.
-Aleah’s proficiency in Ancient Greek and Latin also gave her the opportunity to teach online Latin courses for the University of Texas at Austin, and more recently, she taught Greek History at Loyola Marymount University.
+As a graduate student, Aleah has taught several courses in mythology and Latin and has participated in the department’s Internet teaching efforts as well.
+Aleah’s proficiency in Ancient Greek and Latin also gave her the opportunity to teach distance Latin courses for the University of Texas at Austin, and more recently, she taught Greek History at Loyola Marymount University.

 In addition to her interest in all things classical, Aleah is an avid gamer, a foodie, and a pop culture enthusiast.
 As such, she has often found herself discussing the finer points of superhero movies, music, and especially the program "Game of Thrones" with students before and after class.